terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 - [Install Cloud Build App on Github](https://github.com/apps/google-cloud-build).
 After the installation, take note of the application id, it will be used in `terraform.tfvars`.
 - [Create Personal Access Token on Github with `repo` and `read:user` (or if app is installed in org use `read:org`)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) - After creating the token, it will be inserted into `terraform.tfvars`.

+### Cloudbuild with Gitlab Pre-requisites

+To proceed with gitlab as your git provider you will need:

+- A authenticated Gitlab account.
+The steps in this documentation assumes you have a configured SSH key for cloning and modifying repositories.
+- A **private** GitLab repository for each one of the stages of Foundation and one for maintaining the Cloud Build Pipeline Docker Image:
+  - Bootstrap (`gcp-bootstrap`)
+  - Organization (`gcp-org`)
+  - Environments (`gcp-environment`)
+  - Networks (`gcp-networks`)
+  - Projects (`gcp-projects`)
+  - Terraform Cloud Builder (`tf-cloud-builder`)

+   > Note: Recommended names for the repositories are, in sequence: `gcp-bootstrap`, `gcp-org`, `gcp-environments`, `gcp-networks`, `gcp-projects` and `tf-cloud-builder`; If you choose other names for your repository make sure you update `terraform.tfvars` the repository names under `cloudbuildv2_repository_config` variable.

+- An access token with the `api` scope to use for connecting and disconnecting repositories.

+- An access token with the `read_api` scope to ensure Cloud Build repositories can access source code in repositories.

 #### Step-by-Step